 And then there are those who believe the whole mental health field doesn’t exist and is made up by the pharmaceutical industry to increase their profits.
 These people believe that the mentally ill are paranoid hypochondriacs who have seen one too many informational videos produced by the pharmaceutical companies and convinced themselves that they have made-up disorders, then gone to their doctors and demanded medication.

 I’ll be the first to admit that there are doctors who overmedicate (I had one) and patients who misdiagnose themselves (I dated one in college).
 But mental illness is real, and it can be fatal.
 The rate of suicide in the general population is .013%.
 That’s it.
 The rate of suicide amongst bipolar individuals as between 15 and 17 percent.
-That means that bipolar people are at least 1153% more likely to kill themselves than the general population.
-That also means bipolar disorder is three times more deadly than the bubonic plague.
+That means that bipolar people are at least 1153 times more likely to kill themselves than the general population.
+That also means bipolar disorder is 50% more deadly than breast cancer.
 And even with its faults, medical treatment of mental illness is real and effective.
 Success rates of treatment for mental illness are between 60 and 80 percent.
 Compare this to the treatment success rates of heart disease (40–60%) or breast cancer (around 30%) and it’s easy to see the hypocrisy.